enviodev/docs/docs/HyperIndex/Troubleshoot/reserved-words.md

 This section lists the reserved words that cannot be used in the configuration and schema files.
 Reserved words are special terms that have predefined meanings and behaviors in the system.

-Reserved words in Envio are the union of reserved words from JavaScript, TypeScript and ReScript.
+Reserved words in Envio are the union of reserved words from JavaScript, TypeScript, and ReScript.

 ## JavaScript Reserved Words